-Step 4: If, after receiving a reply from the departmental chairperson/program director, the student is still not satisfied with the resolution, the student must make a written1 request to the departmental chairperson/program director to submit the Appeal Form and accompanying documentation to the program Dean.
-This written request must occur within one (1) week of receiving the departmental chairperson's/program director's decision.
-The departmental chairperson/program director will then forward the Appeal Form and all accompanying documentation to the program Dean.
-The program Dean will submit a written response to the student within two (2) weeks following the student's written request for an appeal.
-A copy of the response will be provided to the student, instructor and program chairperson/program director.
+Step 4: If, after receiving a reply from the departmental chairperson/ program director, the student is still not satisfied with the resolution, the student must make a written request to the departmental chairperson/ program director to submit the Appeal Form and accompanying documentation to the program dean.
+The written request must occur within one (1) week of receiving the departmental chairperson's / program director's decision.
+Upon receipt of the written request from the student, the departmental chairperson/ program director will inform the program dean that the Appeal Form and accompanying documentation will be forwarded.
+The student's written request will be attached as a cover page and then forwarded with the Appeal Form and all accompanying documentation to the program dean.
+The program dean will submit a written response to the student within two (2) weeks following the student's written request for an appeal.
+A copy of the response will be provided to the student, instructor and program chairperson/ program director.

-Step 5: If, after receiving a reply form from the program Dean, the student is still not satisfied with the resolution, the student must make a written1 request to the program Dean to submit the Appeal Form and accompanying documentation to the Academic Appeals Committee.
+Step 5: If, after receiving a reply form from the program Dean, the student is still not satisfied with the resolution, the student must make a written request to the program Dean to submit the Appeal Form and accompanying documentation to the Academic Appeals Committee.
 This written request must occur within one (1) week of receiving the Dean's decision.
 The Dean will then forward the Appeal Form and all accompanying documentation to the Academic Appeals Committee.
 The student's written request will be reviewed at the next scheduled Academic Appeals Committee meeting.
 The Academic Appeals Committee will hear a presentation by the student of his/her case and will consider the recommendations from Steps 2, 3 and 4.
 The Academic Appeals Committee will then decide the merits of the case.
 The decision of the Academic Appeals Committee will be final.

-- May be satisfied by use of the eastern.edu email account and becomes a part of the appeals documentation. - If the faculty member involved in the appeal is the departmental chair/program director, the student should go immediately to Step 4.
+&lt;sup>1 May be satisfied by use of the eastern.edu email account and becomes a part of the appeals documentation.

-- 3 If the faculty member involved in the appeal is the program Dean, the student should go immediately to Step 5. - 4 Semester refers to the period of time in which the course is instructed and evaluated.
+- If the faculty member involved in the appeal is the departmental chair/program director, the student should go immediately to Step 4. - If the faculty member involved in the appeal is the program Dean, the student should go immediately to Step 5. - 4 Semester refers to the period of time in which the course is instructed and evaluated.